Ngawi Regency

-Ngawi Regency is a regency (kabupaten) of East Java, Indonesia.
-Ngawi is well known around the world for its Pithecantropus erectus that was found by Eugene Dubois, a Dutchman.
-Ngawi is located in East Java Province, but adjoins Central Java province.
-Its capital Ngawi (city).
-Ngawi is also the main gate to enter East Java province since there are intersections that connect Surabaya–Bojonegoro–Ngawi (city)–Solo–Jogja–Bandung–Jakarta.
-The Regency covers an area of 1,395.80 km2, and had a population of 897,478 at the 2022 census and 870,057 at the 2020 census.
+Ngawi Regency (Javanese: ꦏꦧꦸꦥꦠꦺꦤ꧀ꦔꦮꦶ) regency of Indonesia, on the island of Java.
+Ngawi is well known around the world for its Pithecanthropus erectus which was found by Eugene Dubois, a Dutchman.
+Ngawi is located in East Java Province but adjoins Central Java province.
+Its capital is the town of Ngawi.
+Ngawi is also the main gate to enter East Java province since there are intersections that connect Surabaya–Bojonegoro–Ngawi–Solo–Jogja–Bandung–Jakarta.
+The Regency covers an area of 1,395.80 km2, and had a population of 817,765 at the 2010 census and 870,057 at the 2020 census; the official estimate as at mid 2024 was 907,002 (comprising 450,288 males and 456,714 females).

-Ngawi (city), has the largest central park ("alun-alun") in Indonesia.
+Ngawi (town), has the largest central park ("alun-alun") in Indonesia.
 This large area includes a West Park and an East Park, separated by Merdeka Street.
 The West Park consists of a football court, a volleyball court, and a ceremonial podium near the main mosque.
 The East Park consists of a playground area, two tennis courts, a basketball hall, a parking area, a futsal court, a skating place, and a culinary area said to be "the most favorite place visited by Ngawinese".
 The municipal hall (called Alun-Alun Merdeka) is located in the central part of Ngawi town.

 Van Den Bosch Fortress is a central historic site of the Ngawi Regency.
-It is located at the confluence of the two biggest rivers in East Java: the Solo and the Madiun.
+It is located at the confluence of the two biggest rivers in East Java: the Solo River and the Madiun River.